BIRDSgroup/RCD/manuscript_figures.md

 S2 Fig: findr.analysis.manuscript.R - pAUPR.all() - obtained by setting the error.ratio variable to 0.3 and 0.5.

-S3 Fig: allworkflow.gtex.withintissue.R - boxplot.analysis() inside meqtl.cit.ecit function
+S3 Fig: gtex_result.R - meqtl.cit.ecit()

+allworkflow.gtex.withintissue.R has the code to generate the intermediary files required for the analysis of Skeletal muscle tissue data.

 S4 Fig: The entire network obtained by running allworkflow.gtex.withintissue.R script is saved in cytoscape.muscle.txt and then visualized using the cytoscape tool.